Eigenvalues and dynamical degrees of self-maps on abelian varieties: Introduction

-When $\bk \subseteq \bC$, we may associate to $(X, f)$ a projective (and hence compact K\"ahler) manifold $X_\bC$ and a dominant self-correspondence $f_\bC$.
-Then by Artin's comparison theorem and Hodge theory, it is not hard to show that $\chi_{2k}(f) = \lambda_k(f)$ (see \cref{lemma:dg-overC}); both of them agree with the usual dynamical degree defined using the Dolbeault cohomology group $H^{k,k}(X_\bC, \bC)$ in the context of complex dynamics (see e.g., \cite[\S4]{DS17}).
+\begin{remark} We first discuss some related work and known results on \cref{conj:DDC}. \begin{enumerate}[(1)] \item When $\bk \subseteq \bC$, we may associate to $(X, f)$ a projective (and hence compact K\"ahler) manifold $X_\bC$ and a dominant meromorphic self-map $f_\bC$.
+Then by Artin's comparison theorem and Hodge theory, it is not hard to show that $\chi_{2k}(f)_{\iota} = \lambda_k(f)$ (see, e.g., \cref{lemma:dg-overC}); both of them agree with the usual dynamical degree defined using the Dolbeault cohomology group $H^{k,k}(X_\bC, \bC)$ in the context of complex dynamics (see \cite[\S4]{DS17}).

-For an arbitrary algebraically closed field (in particular, of positive characteristic), Esnault and Srinivas \cite{ES13} proved that for an automorphism of a smooth projective surface, the second cohomological dynamical degree coincides with the first numerical dynamical degree.
-Their proof relies on the Enriques--Bombieri--Mumford classification of surfaces in arbitrary characteristic, Tate's conjecture for abelian surfaces \cite{Tate66}, and certain lifting property of automorphisms of $K3$ surfaces.
-In general, we have the following conjecture of Truong.
+\item For an arbitrary algebraically closed field (in particular, of positive characteristic), Esnault and Srinivas \cite{ES13} proved that for an automorphism of a smooth projective surface, the second cohomological dynamical degree coincides with the first numerical dynamical degree.
+However, as far as we know, \cref{conj:DDC} is still open even for polarized endomorphisms of $K3$ surfaces.
+Recently, in joint work with Truong \cite{HT}, we verify this for polarized endomorphisms of Kummer surfaces using dynamical correspondences.

-\begin{conjecture}[{cf.~\cite[Question~2]{Truong1611}}] Let $X$ be a smooth projective variety defined over an algebraically closed field $\bk$, and $f$ a dominant self-correspondence of $X$.
-Then $\chi_{2k}(f) = \lambda_k(f)$ for any $1\le k\le \dim X$. \end{conjecture}